misikirmehari/BlueJQS/README.txt

  This software uses Maven as a build environment.
 To build the project from sources, Maven must be installed on your machine.

- To build project from source code - from the command line, navigate to the pom.xml file that can be found in release-1.1.1/BlueJQualitySuite/ and run:
+ To build the project from source code - from the command line, navigate to the pom.xml file that can be found in release-1.1.1/BlueJQualitySuite/ and run:

     mvn clean install